Favourited 1026 times

 We are currently working with several international NGOs and local government units to mobilize outreach which include free medical, dental and educational assistance to those who need help the most.

-Since December 2016, we have been going back to the Cordilleras and launched an Outreach Program which aims to help the indigenous people of the region thru healthcare (feeding and medical) mission, educational mission and volunteer work.
+Since December 2016, we launched an Outreach Program which aims to help the indigenous people of the region thru healthcare (feeding and medical) missions, educational missions and labor missions.

 Currently, we have been to over 50 schools of the Benguet, Kalinga and the Mt.
 Province.
 I am very passionate in educating the youth to empower and better their lives in the future.
 I am looking for volunteers for the schools and communities.